polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/09 - Your first real application.md

 new input, or edit some existing data.
 It allows to declare which input you want to ask the user from, and transforms from e.g. **[text]** to an _"input"_ element/widget automatically.
 If you click the *"+"* button in your application, you can clearly see the relationship between the **[micro.widgets.wizard]** node's children, and the 3 input textboxes, asking the user for a *"name"*, *"email"* and *"phone"*.

+Our wizard widget is documented in the Micro section of our documentation.

 The **[micro.form.serialize]** event, does exactly what you think it does.
 After invocation, it will look something like the following.